About This Wheel Alignment Service

-During a four-wheel alignment at a Goodyear Tire & Service Network location, alignment specialists measure and correct wheel angles so they're set to vehicle manufacturer specifications.
+During an alignment at a Goodyear Tire & Service Network location, alignment specialists measure and correct wheel angles so they're set to vehicle manufacturer specifications.
 They also:

 - Completely inspect steering and suspension systems